Swoorup/wgsl-bindgen/README.md

 - Supports import syntax and many more features from naga oil flavour.
 - BYOT - Bring your own types for wgsl matrix, vectors types.
 Bindgen automatically also include assertion to test alignment and sizes for your types.
 - Rust structs for vertex, storage, and uniform buffers
+- Generates either new or enum-like short constructors to ease creating the generated types, especially ones that require to be padded when using with bytemuck.
 - Either use encase or bytemuck derives, and optionally serde for generated structs.
 - Const validation of [WGSL memory layout](#memory-layout) for provided vector and matrix types and generated structs when using bytemuck
 - More strongly typed [bind group and bindings](#bind-groups) initialization